Nastel/gocypher-cybench-java/README.md

-# What is CyBench
+# What is CyBench Launcher

-**CyBench** is a Java Benchmark based on [JMH](https://openjdk.java.net/projects/code-tools/jmh/), designed to help developers build high performance Java apps.
+**CyBench Launcher** is a standalone Java application designed to execute [JMH](https://openjdk.java.net/projects/code-tools/jmh/) benchmarks.
 Speed-test Java classes, collections, modules, libraries and other application building blocks under varying runtime conditions.
-Share your results with the community, compare and choose the right libraries for your application. **CyBench** helps you be a better developer.
+Share your results with the community, compare and choose the right libraries for your application.
+**CyBench** helps developers build better, faster Java code by benchmarking code performance.

 Download and run CyBench [here](https://github.com/K2NIO/gocypher-cybench-java/releases).
 Visit our [page](https://www.gocypher.com/cybench/) to analyze your results.